To require businesses who compile consumer lists for sale to other businesses to notify consumers on the list of the sales of the list.

-This bill was introduced on May 5, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 5, 1994, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 11th congressional district

 Read Text »

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.